 If you want to allow all users on your computer to log in without pressing Ctrl+Alt+Del, repeat the above steps and uncheck the checkbox labeled with “Require users to press Ctrl+Alt+Delete.”

-In case, the “Require users to press Ctrl+Alt+Delete” checkbox is disabled, i.e., you are unable to click on this checkbox, you can use the alternate method to enable this function on your Windows 11/10/8.1/7 PC.
+In case the “Require users to press Ctrl+Alt+Delete” checkbox is disabled, i.e., you are unable to click on this checkbox, you can use the alternate method to enable this function on your Windows 11/10/8.1/7 PC.

 How to Disable or Enable “Press Ctrl+Alt+Del to Log on” using Local Security Policy?

 Step 1.
-First, bring up the Run command box by pressing
+First, bring up the Run command box by pressing Windows + R keys from the keyboard.

 Step 2.
-Now, in the Run box, type in the following and hit
+Now, in the Run box, type in the following and hit Enter from the keyboard:-

 secpol.msc